 What a 25-Year Term on SBA 504 Loans Means for Business Owners

-Earlier this year, the SBA made the first major change to its 504 loan program in over 30 years: It added a 25-year term.
-Now, small businesses applying for a SBA 504 loan can choose from a 10-, 20- or 25-year debenture.
+Last year, the SBA made the first major change to its 504 loan program in over 30 years: It added a 25-year term.
+Now, businesses owners applying for a SBA 504 loan can choose from a 10-, 20- or 25-year debenture.

 What’s Different About a 25-Year SBA 504 Loan?